Skip to content

 Bend brewery district

-Bend sits 3.5 hours from Portland on US-26 through the Cascade pass and holds the densest brewery district in Central Oregon.
-Deschutes Brewery Public House on NW Bond Street runs the flagship tasting program that started the Bend boom in 1988.
+Bend sits 3.5 hours from Portland on US-26 through the Cascade pass and holds the densest tasting district in Central Oregon.
+Deschutes Brewery Public House on NW Bond Street runs the flagship program that started the Bend boom in 1988.
 10 Barrel Brewing Pub on NW Galveston covers the west-side patio rotation.
 Crux Fermentation Project on SW Division holds down the barrel-aged and sour side.
 Boneyard Beer near NE Lake Place completes the circuit for the Bend IPA flight.
 The Sprinter handles the mountain run comfortably for a full-day booking.

 02How It Works